 Law demands not adherence but observance, not perfection but respect.
 The power lies not in the letter of the law, but the lawgiver.
 But who is really giving these laws?
 The doctrine of every religion tells us “God”, but if we accept that, then the new question becomes what are we truly referring to when we say “God”?

-What makes the Talmudic tradition interesting is the self-awareness with which it recognizes that there is no such thing as a pure legalism.
+Jewish theology provides a valuable bridge to make sense of (and communicate) this dynamic in that there is a remarkable self-awareness in its legalism.
 Law is presented not as something that breaks along clean yes/no lines, but as a system in which one’s actions can have varying degrees and conditions of acceptability (Saiman 2020, 215).
 This allows it to approach law not simply as a checklist, but as a larger organism with a life of its own.

 For all the focus on themes of justice, holiness, and faith, nowhere in the Talmud’s two million words is there a sustained discussion on topics such as “What is justice?” or “What is holiness” or “What is faith?”
 In fact, the Talmud seems preternaturally suspicious of such philosophical abstractions.
 Moreover, generally foreign to the talmudic mind are such central legal, political, and scientific categories as logic, rhetoric, ethics, philosophy, theory, universalism, particularism and even theology… What is beauty?
 What is truth?
 What is the best political ordering?
 The Talmud anchors such macro questions in the context of a specific mitzvah and its obligations.
 (Saiman 2020, 71)

 This right here is the “crucial point” Judaism accuses Christianity of missing in its treatment of the law.
 (Saiman 2020, 28) To understand law is to look not just at the sum of its text, but to make sense of how it relates to history, reflects communities, and reveals power.
-Halakah is a product of a condition of exile, one in which Jews had neither home nor power (Saiman 2020, 31).
+Halakhah reflects the condition of exile, one in which Jews had neither home nor power (Saiman 2020, 31).
 As a nation without soil, the law became their homeland:

 Particularly in the diaspora — in the absence of a common land, language, or political and religious institutions — Torah became the Jews’ “portable homeland” (in the coinage of the German Jewish poet Heinrich Heine).
 Torah is a source of identity that requires neither land, army, wealth, nor institutions, but simply the commitment of the faithful… Jews endure because the Torah survives.
 (Saiman 2020, 58)